Jenna Ushkowitz

-Jenna Noelle Ushkowitz (/'ʌʃkəwɪts/; born April 28, 1986) (born Min Ji []) is a South Korean-born American actress, singer, producer and podcast host.
+Jenna Noelle Ushkowitz (/'ʌʃkəwɪts/; born April 28, 1986), is an American actress, singer, producer and podcast host.
 She is known for her performances in Broadway musicals such as The King and I and Waitress and in the role of Tina Cohen-Chang on the Fox musical comedy-drama series Glee, for which she received a Grammy Award nomination.
 She is a two-time Tony Award winner for her work as a producer of the Broadway musical Once on This Island and the Broadway play The Inheritance.